dheeraz07/ELT-on-Crinacle-website/README.md

-# Audiophile End-To-End ELT Pipeline
+# End-To-End ELT Pipeline

-Pipeline that extracts data from [Crinacle's](https://crinacle.com/) Headphone and InEarMonitor databases and finalizes data for a Metabase Dashboard.
+The pipeline that extracts data from [Crinacle's](https://crinacle.com/) Headphone and InEarMonitor databases and finalizes data for a Metabase Dashboard.

 ## Architecture